 Several examples of experiential marketing campaigns can include:

 With a rapidly evolving marketing landscape, these up-and-coming technologies are quickly changing the way businesses approach their marketing campaign.
-Jess Yapp suggests adopting these technologies into your marketing campaigns early on to stand out from the competition and leave a lasting impression on their consumers.
+Jeff Yapp suggests adopting these technologies into your marketing campaigns early on to stand out from the competition and leave a lasting impression on their consumers.